Mexico Field Trips, February and March 1980

 we had an alternate plan had we had difficulties: Eva (chosen by

-general consensus) was to pretend to be very sick & Paco was to
+general consensus) was to pretend to be very sick and Paco was to

 say that he had to take her to a doctor quick.